 How would you introduce yourself?

 I’m a representative of the new chefs' generation, young, creative and modern but with strong classic French pastry skills.

 How did you enter into the pastry world?

 I started working in a Relais dessert pastry shop in France when I was 15 years old.
 I was fascinated by this work since I was a child.

 What is your secret desire/ambition?

-My secret ambition would be to participate at the pastry world cup.
+My secret ambition would be to participate in the pastry world cup.
 This is one of my dreams.

 What is your greatest achievement?

-My greatest achievement was to manage the team of the Can Fabes at the age of 25 years, when I took the head pastry chef position for the first 3 Michelin starred restaurant in Spain.
+My greatest achievement was managing the team of the Can Fabes at age 25 when I took the head pastry chef position for the first 3 Michelin-starred restaurants in Spain.

 What/who is inspiring you?